 Bethel Evangelical Church has its roots in the Forward Movement of the Welsh Calvinistic Methodist Church.
-The following statement of faith was adopted by the Calvinistic Methodists in 1823, with a small but important addition in 1874.
+The following statement of faith was adopted by the Calvinistic Methodists in 1823.

 1. Of the being of God.